-- ii.
-The base course shall be Gradation B as defined in Section 703.09 of said MDOT Specifications.
-Surface course shall be Gradation C. Sidewalk paving shall be Gradation D. - iii.
-Placement of all paving shall be in compliance with the technical requirements of Section 401 of said MDOT Specifications. - iv.
-Driveway entrances shall be paved to the road line meeting the criteria for minor road paving. - v.
-Where bituminous curbing is to be placed, the paving shall extend 6 inches beyond the back of curb to serve as a curb platform. - 5.
-Curbing Bituminous concrete curbing shall be placed in accordance with Section 609 of the said MDOT Specifications.
-Curbing shall meet the requirements of Section 712.36 of said MDOT Specifications.
-The curb cross section shall be of the low profile berm curb type and shall be placed on top of base course "B".
+- e.
+Curb Platform. v.
+Where bituminous or extruded concrete curbing is to be placed, the paving shall extend 6 inches one (1) foot beyond the back of curb to serve as a curb platform. - 5.
+Curbing.
+Bituminous concrete curbing Curbing shall be placed in accordance with Section 609 of the said MDOT Specifications.
+Bituminous concrete curbing shall meet the requirements of Section 712.36 of said MDOT Specifications.
+Extruded concrete curbing shall meet the requirements of Section 712.03 of said MDOT specifications.
+The curb cross section shall be of the low profile berm curb type and shall be placed on top of the HMA base course. base course "B".
 (Revised eff.
 12/10/03) - 6.
 Stone Fill, Riprap, Stone Ditch Protection.
-When required for erosion control, stone fill, riprap and stone ditch protection shall be placed in accordance with Section 610 of the said MDOT Specifications.

-7. Sodding - Erosion Control Mesh

-- Where required to prevent erosion and when indicated on the plans, sod shall be placed in accordance with the technical requirements of Section 626 of said MDOT Specifications. - ii.
-When required to prevent erosion and where indicated on the plans, erosion control mesh shall be placed in accordance with the technical requirements of Section 6117 of said MDOT Specifications.
+When required for erosion control, stone fill, riprap and stone ditch protection shall be placed in accordance with Section 610 of the said MDOT Specifications. - 7.
+Sodding Erosion Control Mesh. - i.
+Where required to prevent erosion and when indicated on the plans, sod shall be placed in accordance with the technical requirements of Section 616626 of said MDOT Specifications. - ii.
+When required to prevent erosion and where indicated on the plans, erosion control mesh shall be placed in accordance with the technical requirements of Section 6136117 of said MDOT Specifications. - 8.
+Seeding.

-8. Seeding

-i.
-All exposed slopes and areas not to be paved shall be seeded in accordance with the technical requirements of Section 618 of said MDOT Specifications.
-Seeding Method 1 shall be used.
+- i.-All exposed slopes and areas not to be paved shall be seeded in accordance with the technical requirements of Section 618 of said MDOT Specifications.
+Seeding Method 1 shall be used. - ii.

-ii.
 Mulch shall be applied to all seeded surfaces in accordance with the technical requirements of Section 619 of said MDOT Specifications.